Obliskomzap: National question

-After the Brest-Litovsk Treaty the Belorussian People' Republic (BNR) was established under German occupation, governed by the Rada (Council) elected by the First All-Belorussian Congress.
-The leadership of Obliskomzap perceived the Western Region as a strictly territorial unit within Soviet Russia, rejecting demands for Belorussian autonomy as expressions of separatism and bourgeois nationalism.
-Unlike the Byelorussian National Commissariat (Belnatskom), Obliskomzap did not consider Belorussian autonomy necessary to counter the influence of the BNR.
+After the Brest-Litovsk Treaty the Belarusian People's Republic (BNR) was established under German occupation, governed by the Rada (Council) elected by the First All-Belarusian Congress.
+The leadership of Obliskomzap perceived the Western Region as a strictly territorial unit within Soviet Russia, rejecting demands for Belarusian autonomy as expressions of separatism and bourgeois nationalism.
+Unlike the Byelorussian National Commissariat (Belnatskom), Obliskomzap did not consider Belarusian autonomy necessary to counter the influence of the BNR.

 However, during the course of 1918 the Belnatskom position gained increasing influence In the wake of the November Revolution in Germany the possibility of recovery of territories lost after Brest-Litovsk emerged, which brought the national question to the forefront.
-On December 21–23, 1918 a conference of the Byelorussian Sections of the Russian Communist Party (Bolsheviks) was held in Moscow - which adopted a declaration calling for the formation of a Provisional Workers and Peasants Government of Belorussia.
-On December 24, 1918, the Central Committee of the Russian Communist Party (Bolsheviks) approved of the formation of a Belorussian soviet republic.
-The Central Bureau of the Belorussian Sections of the Russian Communist Party (Bolsheviks) prepared to shift to Minsk.
+On December 21–23, 1918 a conference of the Byelorussian Sections of the Russian Communist Party (Bolsheviks) was held in Moscow - which adopted a declaration calling for the formation of a Provisional Workers and Peasants Government of Byelorussia.
+On December 24, 1918, the Central Committee of the Russian Communist Party (Bolsheviks) approved of the formation of a Byelorussian soviet republic.
+The Central Bureau of the Byelorussian Sections of the Russian Communist Party (Bolsheviks) prepared to shift to Minsk.
 Aware of the discussions in Moscow, the Obliskomzap Presidium chairman Miasnikian traveled to Moscow to meet with Stalin.
-Stalin was swayed, and agreed to instruct the Central Bureau of the Belorussian Sections to agree on a joint ministerial list Obliskomzap for the new soviet republic.
-On December 30, 1918, the Sixth North-Western Regional Conference of the Russian Communist Party (Bolsheviks) declared the foundation of the Communist Party (Bolsheviks) of Belorussia.
+Stalin was swayed, and agreed to instruct the Central Bureau of the Byelorussian Sections to agree on a joint ministerial list with Obliskomzap for the new soviet republic.
+On December 30, 1918, the Sixth North-Western Regional Conference of the Russian Communist Party (Bolsheviks) declared the foundation of the Communist Party (Bolsheviks) of Byelorussia.

-Dissolution of Obliskomzap and creation of the Belorussian Soviet Republic
+Dissolution of Obliskomzap and creation of the Byelorussian Soviet Republic

-On January 1, 1919, a Provisional Workers and Peasants Government of the Socialist Soviet Republic of Belorussia was formed, with 12 representatives from the Obliskomzap and 7 representatives from the Belnatskom and the Belorussian Sections of the Russian Communist Party (Bolsheviks).
-On January 3, 1919, Obliskomzap issued a declaration whereby it dissolved itself and transferred all authority to the new soviet government.
-On January 11, 1919, the All-Russian Central Executive Committee approved the dissolution of Obliskomzap and the formation of the new soviet republic.
+On 1 January 1919, a Provisional Workers and Peasants Government of the Socialist Soviet Republic of Byelorussia was formed, with 12 representatives from the Obliskomzap and 7 representatives from the Belnatskom and the Byelorussian Sections of the Russian Communist Party (Bolsheviks).
+On 3 January 1919, Obliskomzap issued a declaration whereby it dissolved itself and transferred all authority to the new soviet government.
+On 11 January 1919, the All-Russian Central Executive Committee approved the dissolution of Obliskomzap and the formation of the new soviet republic.